Defying allies, France to deliver first warship to Russia

 "Then again, perhaps they have not been informed of them," the official added.

-(Reporting by Yann Le Guernigou; additional reporting by Gleb Stolyarov in Moscow and Andrius Sytas in Vilnius; Writing by Mark John; Editing by Paul Taylor)
+(Reporting by Yann Le Guernigou; Writing by Mark John; Editing by Paul Taylor)